t-aevyz/aevyz.github.io/_posts/2017-04-02-Maintaining-A-Jekyll-Site-Using-Webstorm.md

 As `$category` is defined nowhere, you are allowed to submit input.
 Unfortunately, I do not believe it is possible to implement a drop down box here, which would make life easier.
 Alternatively you can make multiple templates for different categories, but in my opinion, that is just unnecessary clutter.

-In my case, I have a `series` tag, which is basically the long form of the category.
-Admittedly this is not the most efficient way of doing things and I am working on a Liquid script to improve this, but I thought that this would serve as a good demonstration, as it will automatically generate a `TODO` which will notify you before you upload your site, that you need to improve something.
+In my case, I have a `series` tag (not included within Herring-Cove and most Jekyll templates), which is basically the full name of the category.
+Admittedly this is not the most efficient way of doing things and I am working on a Liquid script to improve this, but I thought that this would serve as a good demonstration.

+This template will automatically generate a `TODO` which will notify you before you upload your site, that you need to improve something.
 Technically, you are supposed to [define a custom TODO](https://www.jetbrains.com/help/webstorm/2017.1/defining-todo-patterns-and-filters.html) for YAML/Markdown, but I am lazy so I just used the HTML comment todo that is already inbuilt in WebStorm.

 The `undefined` at the end is to make sure that something is visible, so that even if I forget to update the TODO, I will notice in the testing phase.